digidotcom/python-suitcase/docs/getting_started.rst

 Suitcase provides a declarative syntax for recording the structure of the messages in your problem domain.
-The first step is to understand those messages and convert each message layer into its correspdonding :class:`suitcase.structure.Structure` s and :class:`suitcase.fields.BaseField` s.
+The first step is to understand those messages and convert each message layer into its corresponding :class:`suitcase.structure.Structure` s and :class:`suitcase.fields.BaseField` s.